Panoor: Politics

 The major political parties in Panoor area are CPIM, IUML, INC and BJP.
 Panoor municipality is politically a part of Kuthuparamba Assembly constituency which is a part of Vatakara Lok Sabha constituency.
 Prior to 2008, Panoor was a part of Peringalam Assembly constituency.

 Political violence

 This area is an epicenter of political violence between RSS and Communists.
 Members-led Communist Party of India (Marxist) (CPI(M)) and the Members-led Rashtriya Swayamsevak Sangh (RSS) have been fighting in this area for supremacy for the last 50 years.
 Clashes in 2008 left seven people killed and many have been injured.
 The High Court of Kerala called this manslaughter a "compelling sport" and suggested permanent deployment of Central forces in the affected areas.

+Law and Order

+Panoor police station, set up in 1889, covers panchayats like Mokeri, Panniyannur, parts of Kunnothuparamba panchayat and Panoor municipality.
+It's part of Panoor circle, established on 06-06-1994 in Kuthuparamba subdivision under Kannur city police.

+Panoor has a Grama Nyayalaya or village court situated at Chokli for easy access to the judicial system in the rural areas.

 Transport

 State Highway 38 passes through Panoor town connects the cities of Kannur (Chovva) and Kozhikode (Puthiyangadi).
 The roads in Panoor are well laid out, although the condition of the roads is generally affected during the monsoon season.
 The nearest entry point to the National Highway 66 is Kunhippalli which is 11 km from Panoor.
 The nearest airport Kannur International Airport is about 20 km away.
 The nearest railway station is at Thalassery about 11 km from Panoor.